 Type 1 diabetes used to be called juvenile diabetes for a reason: it is often diagnosed before the age of 20, and childhood cases of diabetes account for somewhere between 5 percent and 10 percent of all diabetes cases.
 That means nearly 1 in every 500 children in the United States suffers from diabetes.
 Your child has about a 1 in a 100 chance of developing type 1 diabetes if there’s no family history of the illness.

-Type 1 diabetes and children
+Type 1 diabetes causes

 Though the exact cause of type 1 diabetes is unknown, scientists believe it happens when the body’s immune system attacks and destroys insulin-producing cells in the pancreas.
 Insulin is used to break down glucose from food into components the body can use; when this process stops, glucose builds up in the bloodstream and becomes dangerous.
 People with type 1 diabetes must inject themselves with insulin multiple times a day in order to regulate their blood sugar.